LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: System Models

 \subsubsection{Committee Model}

 The committee model consists of $s$ authorized servers, represented as the set $\mathcal{S}=\{S_1,\cdots,S_s\}$.
 These servers perform two critical roles, validators to validate model updates, and aggregators to aggregate validated updates.
-The committee maintains an immutable ledger to record knowledge evolution and training progress across the IoT devices..
+The committee maintains an immutable ledger to record training progress across the IoT devices.